Update 2014 – FDA approved Gardasil 9: Malfeasance or Stupidity?

 - “Human papillomavirus, vaccines and women’s health: questions and cautions” August 1, 2007 – CMAJ: Canadian Medical Association Journal.
 Abby Lippman, PhD, Ryan Melnychuk, PhD, Carolyn Shimmin, BJ and Madeline Boscoe, RN DU

 - “Our girls are not guinea pigs: Is an upcoming mass inoculation of a generation unnecessary and potentially dangerous?”
 Macleans, August 27, 2007.
-Cathy Gulli (please note, MacLeans has removed this article from their website, Internet Archive has captured page 1 only at the link above)
+Cathy Gulli (paid archive)

 - “Democracy, or Orson Welles’ 1984?”
 June 9, 2007 – BMJ: British Medical Association Journal.
 Hilary Butler